janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 For the first time, the model returns document-specific answers.
 To recap, retrieval-augmented generation is designed for the very purpose of finding and outputting information from the documents provided.
 But in previous weeks, I have not had an eye on the model outputs' quality.

 I wrote a software test to check whether document-provided information is prioritized over parameterized, language model knowledge.
-From now on, I will notice whether the model's quality has deteriorated significantly.
+From now on, thanks to this test, I will notice whether the model's quality has deteriorated significantly.

 Retrieval-augmented generators (RAG) have **two components**: a language model (parametric knowledge) and a retriever that accesses knowledge from texts/documents (non-parametric knowledge).
-If we ask RAG about the revenue of a well-known company for a specific year without giving a document that contains this answer, it will likely still provide the correct answer.
+If we ask RAG about the revenue of a well-known company for a specific year without providing a document that contains this answer, it will likely still provide the correct answer.
 It can achieve this by utilizing knowledge from the language model (parametric memory).

 But for more obscure knowledge, we cannot rely on the language model and need a powerful retriever that accesses documents.
 If we ask RAG about a niche topic, the model may **"hallucinate"** an answer, meaning that it will generate an answer that seems to make sense, but is factually incorrect.
 This is a **common problem of language models**.